cgarryZA/advent-of-camel-2025/README.md

 </div>

 Prior to this project, I had not used Hardcaml or written a full RTL design in any HDL.
-This repository documents that learning process through complete, working designs rather than minimal examples, with an emphasis on correctness, determinism, and realistic hardware interfaces.
+This repository documents that learning process through complete, working designs rather than minimal examples.

 <a name="intro"></a>